-Updated April 2, 2020: There are currently 233 cases of Coronavirus in Cuba, 2837 people in observation, thirteen recovered and six deaths.
-Another 33,132 people are monitored at home.
+Updated April 5, 2020: There are currently 320 cases of Coronavirus in Cuba, 1887 people in observation, eight in critical condition, four in serious, thirteen recovered and eight deaths.
+Another 16,306 people are monitored at home.

 Cities of Pinar del Rio, Consolacion del Sur and Guanabo are currently on lockdown.
 No one can enter or leave.